Emanet/leitner/README.md

 ng serve
 ```

-Once the server is running, open your browser and navigate to `http://localhost:4200/`.
-The application will automatically reload whenever you modify any of the source files.
+Navigate to `http://localhost:4200/` in your browser.
+The app will reload automatically if you make changes to the source files.

-## Code scaffolding
+### Code Scaffolding

-Angular CLI includes powerful code scaffolding tools.
-To generate a new component, run:
+To generate a new component with Angular CLI, run:

 ```bash
 ng generate component component-name
 ```

-For a complete list of available schematics (such as `components`, `directives`, or `pipes`), run:
+For more schematics (like directives or pipes), run:

 ```bash
 ng generate --help
 ```

-## Building
+### Building

-To build the project run:
+To build the project for production:

 ```bash
 ng build
 ```

-This will compile your project and store the build artifacts in the `dist/` directory.
-By default, the production build optimizes your application for performance and speed.
+The build artifacts will be stored in the `dist/` directory.

-## Running unit tests
+### Running Unit Tests

-To execute unit tests with the [Karma](https://karma-runner.github.io) test runner, use the following command:
+To execute unit tests via [Karma](https://karma-runner.github.io):

 ```bash
 ng test
 ```

-## Running end-to-end tests

-For end-to-end (e2e) testing, run:
+### Running End-to-End Tests

+To run end-to-end tests:

 ```bash
 ng e2e
 ```

-Angular CLI does not come with an end-to-end testing framework by default.
-You can choose one that suits your needs.
+> Note: Angular CLI does not provide an end-to-end testing framework by default; you may configure your preferred e2e solution.

+## Project Structure

+- `src/app/` — Angular components, services, and configuration
+- `src/assets/` — Static assets (images, fonts)
+- `src/styles.scss` — Global SCSS styles

+## Technologies Used

+- **Angular** (v19+)
+- **TypeScript**
+- **RxJS**
+- **SCSS**

 ## Additional Resources

-For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.
+For more information on Angular CLI usage, see the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli).

+---

+© 2025 Speed Monitor App.
+All rights reserved.